 Additionally, some growers add orange peels or fruit peels to keep the cannabis fresh, but all this does is blend the buds with any mold spores that may have been located on the fruits to begin with.
 The best way to get rid of excess humidity and prevent mold is to store your tested cannabis buds in an airtight container that also contains some type of humidity pack because these little devices absorb excess moisture.
 Most of all, pick buds that don’t smell strange, don’t feel damp to your fingertips, and that appear fresh with no visual signs of mold.

 Purchase your weed from a place you know you can trust, and go over some of the obvious signs before agreeing to buy if it isn’t from a lab-tested dispensary.
 Hopefully, if you do all of these things and invest in some quality ganja, you won’t even have to think about the question of how long it takes before weed gets moldy.

 Final Thoughts on Weed and Mold

-If you have been experiencing issues with mold growing on your marijuana or if you simply would like to prevent the possibility altogether, then hopefully this article was of some help for you.
+If you have been experiencing issues with mold growing on your marijuana or if you simply would like to prevent the possibility altogether, then hopefully this article was of some help to you.
 Although there is no 100% way to guarantee your bud will stay free of airborne mold, there are some tricks that can be utilized to lessen the occurrence and in return keep your body and your green healthy.

-All in all, take the necessary precautions, make sure you’re getting your pot from a good, reliable source, and you should be ok.
+All in all, take the necessary precautions, make sure you’re getting your pot from a good, reliable source, and you should be okay.
 Just remember like we said, at the end of the day you can always buy more (fresh) weed, but you can’t always buy your health back if you decide to puff on a little stash of mold-caked pot.